dalong0514/dalong.ITstudy/001大语言模型/13Article-LLM/20260509Using-Claude-Code-The-Unreasonable-Effectiveness-of-HTML.md

 Example prompt:

 示例 Prompt：

 I don't understand how our rate limiter actually works.
 Read the relevant code and produce a single HTML explainer page: a diagram of the token-bucket flow, the 3–4 key code snippets annotated, and a "gotchas" section at the bottom.
 Optimize it for someone reading it once.

-I don't understand how our rate limiter actually works.
-Read the relevant code and produce a single HTML explainer page: a diagram of the token-bucket flow, the 3–4 key code snippets annotated, and a "gotchas" section at the bottom.
-Optimize it for someone reading it once.